LBU-OOP/OOPtutorials/Methods.md

 Using `this` improves code clarity and prevents ambiguity.

+The `this` object is particularly useful when using a debugger.
+Execution is always inside one and only one object (or class if static) at any given instant of time.
+So when you see the stripe showing where execution is it is inside `this` object and the debugger will show you what `this` object is.
+Anything declared as `private` (see below) is not accessible unless it is in `this` object (i.e. where execution currently is).

 ### **Visibility Modifiers (Public and Private)**
 Java provides **visibility modifiers** to control access to classes, methods, and variables.
 The two most commonly used are: